Bobbie Nelson: Music career

 At age sixteen, Nelson met Bud Fletcher and they married.
 Although Fletcher did not have musical abilities, he formed his own band, Bud Fletcher and the Texans, limiting his participation to directing it.
 She joined on the piano, while her brother sang and played guitar.
-The band was disassembled in 1955 when she divorced Bud Fletcher, who was sick.
+The band was dissolved in 1955 when she divorced Bud Fletcher, who was sick.
 She lost custody of her sons Randy, Michael, and Freddy for playing in honky-tonks and custody was given to her ex-husband's parents.
 When Fletcher died in a car accident in 1961, Nelson suffered a breakdown and was admitted to a hospital in Fort Worth.
 To retrieve custody of their children, she married again and started working in a television repair shop in town.
 The owner of the store rented a piano to comfort her as she recovered.
 She began working for the Hammond Organ Company, demonstrating and selling their products.
-She retrieved the custody of her sons and moved to Austin, Texas.
+She retrieved custody of her sons and moved to Austin, Texas.
 In 1965, after her third marriage failed, she visited Nashville, where her brother was working in his music career.
 She played in different restaurants and other venues until her brother called her from New York in 1973, where he was recording with Atlantic Records.
 She joined Willie on piano for the recordings, which eventually included the albums The Troublemaker, Shotgun Willie and Phases and Stages.
 She joined Willie Nelson's newly formed band, The Family, full-time and started touring with him.

 Nelson released her solo debut album, Audiobiography, in 2008 Nine years later, she was inducted into the Texas Country Music Hall of Fame.
 In 2020, Nelson co-authored with her brother and writer David Ritz the autobiography Me and Sister Bobbie: True Tales of the Family Band.
 Nelson played her last show with her brother on October 9, 2021 in New Braunfels, Texas.